Supervised PCA: A Multiobjective Approach: Experiments

 The datasets used are outlined in Table \ref{tab:datasets}.
 Most datasets are taken from University of California, Irvine machine learning repository\footnote{\url{https://archive.ics.uci.edu/ml/datasets.php}} (UCI) or the Arizona State feature selection repository\footnote{\url{https://jundongl.github.io/scikit-feature/datasets.html}} (ASU).
 Where available, dataset specific links are provided in the appendix.
 We consider datasets in both the $n<p$ and $n>p$ settings.
 For the Music dataset, we uniformly subsampled $100$ observations for the experiments to obtain a regression dataset in the $n<p$ setting.

 In $\S$ \ref{sec:predexps}, results are presented for comparison on the prediction task, as other SPCA works only consider this metric.
-As such, in $\S$ \ref{sec:predexps} CV is performed to minimize prediction error.
+As such, in $\S$ \ref{sec:predexps} CV is performed to minimize PE.
 In $\S$ \ref{sec:paretoexps} methods are evaluated on the basis of Pareto optimality.

-For our method we give results for the MLE nuisance parameter updates, and nuisance parameter selection via CV.
-As discussed in $\S$ \ref{sec:stat_form}, $\gamma = 1$ was fixed while CV was performed for $\lambda$ as well as the kernel width, where appropriate.
-We reserve discussion regarding differences between MLE and CV versions of our methods for $\S$ \ref{sec:mlecv}.
-The SPCA methods we compare against are Barshan's method, SPPCA, SSVD, and ISPCA.
-We take ISPCA to have subsumed Bair's method.
-Additionally, we compare against general SDR methods; RRR and PLS are compared against in the regression setting and FDA, LFDA, and kernel LFDA (kLFDA) are compared against in the classification setting.
-Among SPCA methods, Barshan's method is the only competitor that has proposed a kernelized version.
-As a baseline, we compare against PCR/PCC and kPCR/kPCC.

-For each experiment, the best linear and kernel methods (including general SDR methods) are highlighted, while the best among the SPCA methods in the linear and kernel settings are marked with an asterisk ($*$).
+For each experiment, the best linear and kernel methods (including general SDR methods) are highlighted, while \emph{the best among the SPCA methods in the linear and kernel settings are marked with an asterisk} ($*$).
 For each experiment $20\%$ of the dataset was uniformly selected at random as an independent test set.
 For methods that require parameter tuning, not including those using maximum likelihood parameter updates, the remaining $80\%$ of data were then used in a $10$-fold CV procedure.
 All methods were then trained on the full $80\%$ with the set of parameters leading to smallest CV error, if applicable, before being evaluated on the independent test set.
 This process, including test set selection, was then repeated $10$ times to produce the results in Table \ref{tab:fixedr_Results}.
 For all kernel methods, a radial basis function (RBF) kernel was used.